VinLacer/Charucoboard/README.md

 ## Images
-Separete your imagens into a folder, then change the imgs_path.
+Separate your imagens into a folder, then change the imgs_path.

 ```
 imgs_path = base_path / "your_folder_name"